Test Runner

 Bedrock Chat (bedrock_chat)

-AWS Bedrock integration.
+Direct AWS Bedrock integration for testing Bedrock-hosted models.
 Requires AWS credentials and region.

-The LLM judge evaluates assistant responses against your rubrics:
+The LLM judge uses AWS Bedrock (Claude) to evaluate assistant responses against your rubrics.

 |---|---|---|